 1. Eat Gelato at Chocolat Milano

-If you have time to do only one thing in Milan, do this.
 Having spent an awful lot of time in Italy, and running a separate blog about the Prosecco region of Italy, you can safely assume I’ve done a lot of gelato eating.
 I therefore do not say these words lightly: the gelato at Chocolato Milan is by far some of the best gelato I have ever eaten.
 How good?
 On my last day in Milan my only goal for the day was returning to give this gelato one more taste.
 How to do it: You can find more details about Chocolat Milano here.
 If it’s hot, stay inside unless you fancy the stress of chasing melted gelato down your sweaty arm with your tongue.

 2. Get tickets for Leonardo Da Vinci’s Last Supper

 Some works of art are over-hyped and consequently under-whelming in real life (Mona Lisa, anyone?)
 The Last Supper was not one of them.
 I attribute this to the fact that you are designated a 15 minute slot to visit Leonardo Da Vinci’s 15th century painting inside the church of Santa Maria delle Grazie.
 Group sizes are limited (23 in my group) and one group is ushered out before the next group is allowed in.
 This has the result that when you walk into the room, it is empty and silent, with the mural waiting for you at the end of the room.
 Far more impactful than having to jump (5ft tall person here) to catch a glimpse of Mona Lisa’s (not) smile above the sea of phones and cameras.
-This is definitely one of the best things to do in Milan.

 How to get tickets for the Last Supper

 Tickets at face value: I don’t know of any other attraction that is more difficult to get hold of tickets.
 Looking online at the official website, the earlier I could buy the Last Supper tickets was 2 years ahead.
 I currently don’t know where I’ll be living in 2 months so the chance of me planning a vacay that far in advance?
 Not going to happen.
-Most people won’t think about what to do in Milan until they get there so you might feel like you’ve missed out by not planning a couple of weeks ahead.
+Most people won’t think about what to do until they get there so you might feel like you’ve missed out by not planning a couple of weeks ahead.
 You haven’t.
 Your chance of getting tickets at face value is pretty much 0.01%.
 Why?
 Two words – ticket touts.